EerikSaksi/stat_buff/timelog.md

 # Dec 27 (3 hours)
 - Started working on the welcome view, where you can see a brief demo of how the app works

+# Dec 28 (4 hours)
+- Finished the demo component.
+If the user does not have an account, I show them the basic idea of the app (a character changing and getting stronger as their input strength increases) and then two users fighting the same enemy together.

+# Dec 30 (3 hours)
+- Did a lot of small tasks that needed to be done.
+Improved a lot of components such as search bars with prebuilt components, and managed to make overlays work better.
+- Fixed some bugs that were occuring (some data fetches cause problems when a user first creates their account, as the cache still thinks the user doesnt exist, so I made the cache policy less strict
+- I now should save email addresses when a user creates an account.
+This will help to get in contact with different users, and to associate data with accounts (by default Google recommends associating profile IDs to accounts as emails can change)
+- Fixed bug where signing in with google would take you back to the start of the app demo component that is shown for new users.